|TR2, TR3, TR4, TR4A, TR250, TR6, TR7, TR8, Spitfire, GT6, MGB, and MGB-GT|

 As a British Motor Heritage Approved Supplier, The Roadster Factory has direct access to original-equipment parts whenever they are still available.
 In addition, The Roadster Factory supplies parts from original-equipment manufacturers and from manufacturers of quality reproduction parts.
 To complete the service, The Roadster Factory is also a major manufacturer in its own right, providing more than one–thousand components made as nearly as possible to original specifications every time.
 Charles Runyan and The Roadster Factory are famous for their commitment to quality parts and quality service to customers.

-Each summer, in early August, The Roadster Factory holds a major British car event of its own on the Runyan farm and around the surrounding area in Indiana County, Pennsylvania.
-This event, known as The Roadster Factory Summer Party, grows in size every year, with five hundred cars or more expected each year.
+Almost every summer, in late July or early August, The Roadster Factory holds a major British car event of its own on the Runyan farm and around the surrounding area in Indiana County, Pennsylvania.
+This event, known as The Roadster Factory Summer Party, grows in size every year, with several hundred cars expected in the years it is being held.
 The Summer Party is unique in that many enthusiasts camp on the farm during the entire three-day event.
 Events at The Summer Party include Drag Racing, Autocross, Gymkhana, TSD Rallye, Mountain Touring, Participants Choice Concours d' Elegance, and opportunities for socializing.

 The Roadster Factory is much more than a mail-order car parts company.
 The Roadster Factory recognizes that a British car is an essential accessory for a traditional lifestyle that centers around many of the things we enjoy, country houses, setter dogs, romantic picnics, tweed jackets, leather sofas, oriental carpets, wood burning fireplaces, mystery novels, English ales, French wines, woolen blankets, antique tractors, loyal friends, brave men, and pretty girls.
 We recognize that a British sports car is an essential accessory, and we put our energy into promoting the hobby and providing the parts that make it practical to own, maintain, and drive a British sports car well into the 21st century.